frank26080115/Bones-3D-Printer/other_pages/externalmosfet.md

 ![](../images/lessonexternalmosfet/differentpackages.png)

-A MOSFET is a type of transistor.
+A MOSFET [(Wikipedia article)](https://en.wikipedia.org/wiki/MOSFET) is a type of transistor.
 Transistors are semiconductor devices that we can use to act as a switch, a switch that is switched by giving it an electrical signal.
 We can use it to switch a big signal by giving it a small signal.

 MOSFETs come in two main flavors: **N**-channel and **P**-channel